 Any student involved in school-related athletics is prohibited from the use of anabolic steroids, except for a valid medical purpose.
 Body building, muscle enhancement, increasing muscle bulk or strength or the enhancement of athletic ability is not a valid medical purpose.
-See Situation IX below.
+See Situation IX for more information.